 Shoulder Surgery

-Problems such as SLAP lesions (damage to the biceps tendon), frozen shoulder, impingement (pain caused by bone growth), shoulder dislocation, tennis elbow, and radial head dislocation are treated with either open or closed surgical procedures
+Conditions like SLAP lesions (tears in the biceps tendon), frozen shoulder, impingement syndrome, dislocations, tennis elbow, and radial head dislocation are treated through open or arthroscopic procedures, depending on the nature and severity of the pathology.

-The treatment of both benign and malignant tumors in a skeletal system area such as muscle, bone, nerve, tendon, and joint is the focus of this field.
+The diagnosis and treatment of benign and malignant tumors in the musculoskeletal system including muscle, bone, nerve, tendon, and joint structures—are addressed in this subspecialty.

 Sports Traumatology